Swaraj120599/AirBnB-Regulation-Analysis/README.md

 Airbnb’s ability to recover and stabilize post-regulation highlights its resilience as a business model.

 ## Recommendations for Airbnb in Regulated Markets
-1. (# Anticipate and Monitor Regulations) – Track global policy changes to prepare in advance and minimize business disruptions.
+1. # Anticipate and Monitor Regulations–###### Track global policy changes to prepare in advance and minimize business disruptions.

 2. Mitigate Host & Customer Churn – Provide clear compliance support to hosts and maintain a seamless customer experience.